-The Victoria Police Entrance Examination is a computerbased assessment, made up of eight (8) individually timed and scored components.
+The Victoria Police Entrance Examination is a computer-based assessment, made up of eight (8) individually timed and scored components.
 All candidates planning to sit the Victoria Police Entrance Examination will be required to register and attend an Australian Council for Educational Research (ACER) test centre.
 Candidates need to allow approximately 4 and a half hours for the entire testing session (there will be a 15 minute break during the test administration).

-To be selected for progression to the next stage of the Victoria Police Recruitment process, candidates must obtain a score at or above the pass marks for each component listed below.
+To be selected for progression to the next stage of the Victoria Police Recruitment process, candidates must obtain a score at or above the pass marks for each component listed in the table below.

-Test Section Type of Assessment Number of Questions Time Allowed Pass Mark Literacy Skills Online Multiple Choice 30 35 min 105 Summary Writing Typed task 1 20 min 12/20 Extended Writing Typed Essay 1 45 min 12/20 Verbal Reasoning Online Multiple Choice 34 15 min 14/34 Numeracy Skills Online Numeric Entry and Multiple Choice 30 35 min 105 Abstract Reasoning Online Multiple Choice 45 20 min 30/45 Oral Assessment Online Audio Response 5 10 min 12/20 Digital Literacy Online Response 20 20 min 99
+Test Section Type of Assessment Number of Questions Time Allowed Pass Mark Literacy Skills Online Multiple Choice 30 35 min 111 Summary Writing Typed task ] 20 min 14/20 Extended Writing Typed Essay 1 45 min 14/20 Verbal ReasoningOnline Multiple ChoiceNumeracy SkillsOnline Numeric Entry and Multiple Choice 34 15 min 15/34 30 35 min 111 Abstract Reasoning Online Multiple Choice 45 20 min 32/45 Oral Assessment Online Audio Respon 5 10 min 14/20 Digital Literacy Online Response 20 20 min 107

-Scored against the Australian Core Skills Framework (ACSF) - the Australian standards for adult literacy, numeracy and digital literacy.
+\Scored against the Australian Core Skills Framework (ACSF) - the Australian standards for adult literacy, numeracy and digital literacy.